Leo Sirota: Youth

 Sources conflict on where Sirota was born in the Russian Empire.
 According to his students Joan Kelley Arison and Alexis Abaza, Sirota was born in Kamenets-Podolsky, Podolia Governorate.
-His daughter, Beate Sirota Gordon, said he was born in Kiev, Kiev Governorate.
+His daughter, Beate, said he was born in Kiev, Kiev Governorate.
 (Both birthplace locations are today part of Ukraine.)
 Sirota was the fourth of five children born to a middle-class Jewish family; his father owned a clothing store.
 Sirota's siblings were all musically inclined, including his two brothers; Wiktor became a conductor of operettas, Pyotr a music agent and promoter.

 Sirota began studying piano at age 5 with a pianist who was boarding with his family, Michael Wexler.
 Sirota's pianistic skill developed rapidly.
 Administrators at his school regularly called upon him to play for visiting dignitaries.
 In 1893, Sirota performed his public debut recital.
 That same year he enrolled at the Imperial Music School of Kiev; Sergei Tarnowsky was among his classmates.

 At the age of 10 Sirota embarked upon his first Russian tour, during which he played for Ignacy Jan Paderewski.
-Impressed by his talent, he invited Sirota to study with him in Paris, but his mother declined the offer believing that her son was too young to study in another country.
+Impressed by his talent, he invited Sirota to study with him in Paris, but his mother declined the offer, believing that her son was too young to study in another country.
 The following year, Sirota began to teach piano.
 After graduation, he enrolled at the St. Petersburg Conservatory.
 The school's dean, Alexander Glazunov, wrote a recommendation letter for him to Ferruccio Busoni in Vienna.

 In 1899, Sirota was appointed a répétiteur for the Kiev Civic Opera, where he also accompanied visiting singers in recitals, including Feodor Chaliapin.

 The rise of anti-Semitic violence in Russia at the beginning of the 20th century convinced Sirota to consider emigration.
-His brothers had already preceded him by emigrating to Warsaw and Paris.
+His brothers had already emigrated to Warsaw and Paris.
 Sirota emigrated to Vienna in 1904.